buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 [CORE](https://core.ac.uk/)

-# Datasets, KG ,and Corpus
+# Datasets, KGs ,and Corpus
 ### [ Computer Science Ontology (CSO),14K topics and over 159K relationships](http://cso.kmi.open.ac.uk/home)
  The Computer Science Ontology (CSO) is a large-scale ontology of research areas that was automatically generated using the Klink-2 algorithm on the Rexplore dataset, which consists of about 16 million publications, mainly in the field of Computer Science.
 The Klink-2 algorithm combines semantic technologies, machine learning, and knowledge from external sources to automatically generate a fully populated ontology of research areas.
 Some relationships were also revised manually by experts during the preparation of two ontology-assisted surveys in the field of Semantic Web and Software Architecture.
 The main root of CSO is Computer Science, however, the ontology includes also a few secondary roots, such as Linguistics, Geometry, Semantics, and so on.